King William IV

 1765-1837.
 He was born at Buckingham House on 21 August 1765, the third son of King George III and Queen Charlotte.

 He continued with the Prince George in the Channel during 1780, having been promoted midshipman on 10 January, and he was present at the second relief of Gibraltar on 12 April 1781.
-Whilst on the Rock his reputation for boyish unruliness was further enhanced when he and Lord Amelius Beauclerk were arrested for fighting with a group of soldiers.
+Whilst on the Rock his reputation for boyish unruliness was further enhanced when his party including a young Lord Amelius Beauclerk were arrested for fighting with a group of soldiers. .
 At the end of the summer he went out with the Prince George to North America when Digby was ordered to undertake the command of that station.
 Threatened by an American kidnap plot that was approved by George Washington, he removed into the Warwick 50, Captain Hon.
-George Keith Elphinstone, in which vessel he witnessed the capture of several French ships.
+George Keith Elphinstone, in which vessel he witnessed the capture of several French ships including the Aigle on 15 September 1782.
 Transferring on 4 January 1783 to the Barfleur 98, Captain John Knight, the flagship of Rear-Admiral Lord Hood, he remained with the Leeward Islands fleet until the end of the war later that year.

 Following the peace William left the service to tour Germany and Italy, and on his return was examined for his lieutenancy in 1785.
 Awarded a commission on 17 June, he was placed aboard the frigate Hebe 38, Captain Edward Thornbrough, flying the broad pennant of Commodore Hon.
 John Leveson-Gower.
 He remained as her third lieutenant until February of the following year when he transferred into the Pegasus 28 as first lieutenant to Captain Henry Harvey whilst that frigate was fitting out for sea.

 On 10 April 1786 he was posted captain of the Pegasus, departing Plymouth on 5 June and sailing for Newfoundland where in the following month he took a file of marines ashore to quell a riot and impose his own hasty discipline.
 The Pegasus later visited North America and the Leeward Islands where the prince came under the orders of the senior officer at Dominica, Captain Horatio Nelson of the Boreas 28.
-Such was their ensuing friendship that William gave the bride away at Nelson’s wedding.
-Less happily he fell into a dispute with his first lieutenant, Alexander Schomberg, who believed that his task was to ‘dry nurse’ the prince, leading him to countermand William’s orders.
+Such was their ensuing friendship that William gave the bride away at Nelson s wedding.
+Less happily he fell into a dispute with his first lieutenant, Isaac Schomberg, who believed that his task was to dry nurse the prince, leading him to countermand William s orders.
 Nelson arrested Schomberg when the lieutenant demanded a court martial, but the matter was sensibly resolved by passing him onto Commodore Alan Gardner at Jamaica.
 The Pegasus was afterwards sent to join the Halifax station, and she returned to England on 15 November 1787.

-Prince William was created the Duke of Clarence on 19 May, and he was appointed to the Valiant 74 during the Nookta Sound dispute of 1790, which vessel was paid off on 27 November.
-The new duke’s station in life now made a mockery of naval precedence as he was promoted rear-admiral on 3 December 1790.
+Prince William was created the Duke of Clarence on 19 May, and he was appointed to the Valiant 74 during the Spanish Armament of 1790, which vessel was paid off on 27 November.
+The new duke s station in life now made a mockery of naval precedence as he was promoted rear-admiral on 3 December 1790.